IAm-RoyAnirban/Apex-Multipart-Upload/README.md

-# Apex-Multipart-Upload
+# Apex - Upload Multipart-Form Data Using Apex Trigger
-Learn how to upload multipart form-data using an Apex Trigger to Google Drive and OpenAI Vector Store simultaneously in Salesforce.
+This project demonstrates how to upload multipart-form data using an Apex Trigger in Salesforce to seamlessly integrate with Google Drive and OpenAI Vector Store simultaneously.